laurasoul/dispeRse/README.md

 }
 ```

-Script to perform (and plot) a random walk on a tree on a sphere:
+Script to perform (and plot) a random walk on a tree on a sphere in continuous time:

 ```r
 # Add and load the Claddis package into R: